 Anxiety disorders in people with diabetes

 Diabetes is associated with both elevated anxiety symptoms and anxiety disorders.
-This relationship may be bi-directional but this has not been confirmed, as most studies have been cross-sectional.
+There is evidence of a bi-directional association between anxiety and diabetes.
 Therefore, it is possible that people with elevated anxiety symptoms or an anxiety disorder may be at increased risk of developing Type 2 diabetes, while having Type 1 or Type 2 diabetes may place people at increased risk of developing elevated anxiety symptoms or an anxiety disorder.